luizirber/blog/content/2020-01-10-sourmash_pr.md

 `sigd[vv].add_hash(k)` is the culprit.
 Each call to `.add_hash` has to go thru CFFI to reach the extension code, and the overhead is significant.
-It's similar situation to accessing array elements in NumPy: it works, but it is way slower than using operations that avoid crossing from Python to the extension code.
+It is a similar situation to accessing array elements in NumPy: it works, but it is way slower than using operations that avoid crossing from Python to the extension code.